kaaproject/kaa-rfcs/0006/README.md

 }
 ```

-After receiving a configuration response, consumer MAY broadcast a [*configuration applied* event](#configuration-applied) to indicate that the endpoint applied the configuration.
+After receiving a configuration response, configuration consumer MAY broadcast a [*configuration applied* event](#configuration-applied) to indicate that the endpoint applied the configuration.

 [3/MIPC]: /0003/README.md